Parity Quantum Optimization: Benchmarks: Benchmarks

 \subsection{Electronic Structure Problems}

 Finding the ground state of molecules is a fundamental challenge in contemporary molecular physics and quantum chemistry.
 However, they are hard to tackle using state-of-the-art quantum computers, as they require a mapping of the problem to the spin model.
 This is problematic due to two main aspects.
 On the one hand, the electronic structure Hamiltonians (written in terms of spin operators) include not only $\sigma_z$-terms like the Ising model does.
 On the other hand, they contain high-order terms, which have to be broken down to two-body interaction terms only in order to be implemented in the Ising model.
 R. Xia et. al. found a procedure to map the Hamiltonian to a Hamiltonian containing only (high-order) $\sigma_z$-terms by enlarging the Hilbert space \cite{Xia2018}.
-The factor of $r$ introduced in Ref. \cite{Xia2018} describes the number of replications of the Hilbert space and determines the quality of the approximation.
+The minimum eigenvalue of this Hamiltonian corresponds to the ground-state energy of the initial Hamiltonian.
+The factor of $r$ introduced in Ref.~\cite{Xia2018} describes the number of replications of the Hilbert space and determines the quality of the approximation.
 We will outline this mapping in the next section.
 This idea of mapping the molecular Hamiltonian to an Ising problem has already been experimented with on the D-Wave quantum annealer \cite{Streif2018}.
 Seizing that approach, we use the paradigm of parity quantum computing to circumvent the translation to a Hamiltonian containing two-body interactions only.
 We benchmark the procedure of parity compiling the problem with the parity compiler \cite{compilerpaper} for performing QAOA against the direct implementation of the many-body interactions in the standard gate model, using only $\sigma_z$-terms.